ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

     </tr>
     <tr>
     <td><code>--target-port=<em>&lt;8080&gt;</em></code></td>
     <td>The port that your app listens on and to which the service directs incoming network traffic.
-In this example, the `target-port` is the same as the `port`, but other apps that you create might use a different port.</td>
+In this example, the <code>target-port</code> is the same as the <code>port</code>, but other apps that you create might use a different port.</td>
     </tr>
     <tr>
     <td><code>-n <em>hello-world</em></code></td>